jeremytammik/tbc/a/1930_revit_server.md

 This is not the actual `rvt` file.
 However, if you get the path of one of these folders, you can use it to open the model.

-**response:** I read all the Revit Server articles above and I have a general understanding of how Revit Server works.
+**Response:** I read all the Revit Server articles above and I have a general understanding of how Revit Server works.
 As described above, I can get the Revit Server `RVT` file through Windows File Explorer.
 For example, on a Revit Server "172.18.1.32", save a central file at "testfolder\1.rvt".
 Now I can open the file in two ways; first: